whole-tale/wt-design-docs/development/testing/Usability_Test_Results.rst

 2. When you ran the LIGO tale, what did it do?

-    All respondents were able to launch the tale.
-There was a small issue with the worker, but was resolved.
+    There was a bug that prevented some users from launching the tale.
+Users that did not experience the error was able to 	successfully launch the tale.
+The notebook file had to be manually opened, and then it was possible to generate the 	      output data plots

 3. What was clear/unclear about this process?